 Common contractual aspects of a BTS include:

 - rules applicable to the development and acceptance of a lessee-supplied or directed building design and specifications;

 - the possibility of a lessor assigning the rent credits to third parties, such as for purposes of securitisation.

 Because of their specific nature, in BTS agreements it is permitted for the parties to waive their right to review the rent, or to provide for heavier termination fines, which, however, cannot exceed the amount of the rents to be due until expiry of the lease term.

 Developments in practice

 i Advances in the agribusiness

-Recently, the federal government enacted Provisional Measure No. 897, which is mainly intended to create incentives and foster the agricultural sector in Brazil.
-This provisional measure has been converted into a bill of law, which is now under way in Congress.
+In 2020, the federal government enacted Law No. 13,986, which is mainly intended to create incentives and foster the agricultural sector in Brazil.
 Among other developments, this law created a new security, which may be issued by the landowner, representing either certain credit, to be paid in currency, or the obligation to convey a rural property (the rural real estate bond).

-On the other hand, currently there are some amendments to the Provisional Measure, which have been included within the process of law in Congress and, if approved, will create some relevant developments in this area, such as, for instance, the allowance of consolidation of ownership over rural land in favour of foreign financial entities, within the context of the foreclosure of the fiduciary sale.
-This is an important move in the sense of enhancing credit protection and transaction costs in the Brazilian market.
+In addition, and most importantly, as mentioned before, the new Law provided for the allowance of consolidation of ownership over rural land in favour of foreign creditors, within the context of the foreclosure of the fiduciary sale.
+The ruling also allowed foreign creditors to receive rural properties as payment in kind for solving debts.11 This is an important move in the sense of enhancing credit protection and transaction costs in the Brazilian market.

 ii Restrictions on the acquisition of rural properties by foreigners